Skip to main content

 Is there an exam?

 Yes.
-There is a short exam at the end of the course.
-You need 75% to pass, and you get unlimited retries at no extra cost, so you can review and try again until you succeed.
+It is a 20-question exam drawn from a larger question pool, with a 75% pass mark and unlimited retries at no extra cost; each retry draws a fresh set of questions, so you can review the material and try again until you pass.

 Is the course self-paced?